Narration in this promotional video is AI-generated.

 Lair Actions and Environmental Effects

 Lair Actions help encounters feel alive by making the battlefield itself dangerous.
+Examples include:

 • Falling debris